pantheon-systems/documentation/source/content/disaster-recovery.md

 ## Solr and Disaster Recovery

 Solr requires additional considerations when used on sites with Disaster Recovery.
-In its default state, if a site with Solr and Disaster Recovery fails over to the backup, Solr will not automatically rebuild the search index.
+In its default state, if a site with Pantheon Solr and Disaster Recovery fails over to the backup, Solr will not automatically rebuild the search index.

-To use Solr on a site with Disaster Recovery, use one of the three following options:
+To use Pantheon Solr on a site with Disaster Recovery, use one of the three following options:

-1. Rebuild the Solr index on the backup, after the site has failed over.
+1. Rebuild the Pantheon Solr index on the backup, after the site has failed over.
 1. An [Alternative Solr Service](/solr#alternatives-to-pantheons-solr-service)
-1. For Drupal: Configure the built-in search as a fallback.
+1. For Drupal: Configure search to write to both Pantheon Solr and another index (either Drupal core search or an external Solr service) as a fallback.

 If none of these options work for your site's needs, see our documentation on how to safely remove Solr for [Drupal 8](/solr-drupal-8/#safely-remove-solr), [Drupal 7](/solr-drupal-7/#safely-remove-solr), and [WordPress](/wordpress-solr/#safely-remove-solr).